Model-independent search for anisotropies in stochastic gravitational-wave backgrounds and application to LIGO-Virgo's first three observing Runs: SGWB Mapping

 For a pixel basis, we write

 where $\mathcal{P}_{p'}$ is the power of the signal in each pixel.
 For a spherical harmonic expansion,

 where $\mathcal{P}_{lm}$ are the spherical harmonic coefficients of the signal and $Y_{lm}(\Theta)$ are the spherical harmonic basis functions.
 Note that in general the units of sky power components may be different depending on the basis and conventions used.
+Here, we assume units of GW sky power are strain power per steradian.